 According to entrepreneur.com, one of the first things that stores must do is have an attention-grabbing display.
 These displays should best represent what your store has to offer and be simple, bold, and clutter-free.
 Therefore, the front of the store is your opportunity to make a potent first impression.
 Heatmap data usually shows more traffic and customer dwell time at the front of stores because this is the “honey” that attracts the consumers.
 The best displays, the hottest new trends, and the most interesting, up-and-coming products should take center stage.
 In fact, experts say that customers are likely to leave the store if they don’t like what they see on the first few displays.
 Therefore, if you want the heatmap data to show customer flow deeper within your store, you need to make the first 30 seconds of shopping experience really count with gripping visuals and compelling products.
 After all, the goal is to attract customers and bring them into your store.
 The longer they stay, the more they are likely to buy.

 2. Customers Usually Veer to the Right

 Perhaps it is because the majority of people are right-handed, but shoppers make a distinct turn to the right when entering a store.
 If you want to know where you need the best display, the front right is the usual answer.
 Now you can use this research and combine it with hard data from your own store.
-With our heatmap analytics solution, you can confirm this habit and pinpoint exactly where your store’s “hot spot” is, and use it!
+With heatmap analytics solution, you can confirm this habit and pinpoint exactly where store’s “hot spot” is, and use it!
 That’s the beauty of our solutions: you don’t have to just go by research done at other stores, but you can see what happens specifically at your store and tailor your shopper marketing strategy to your unique needs.